Chewy Sourdough Brown Butter Chocolate Chip Cookies

 10. Sea Salt – Enhances overall flavor and sweetness.

 11. Semi-Sweet Chips– to give cookies pockets of rich chocolate throughout.
-You can also substitute for caramel chips or milk chocolate to change up the flavor of the cookie.
+You can substitute for caramel chips or milk chocolate to change up the flavor of the cookie, or if you want chunks you can chop up any chocolate bar you like to replace the chips.

 12. Espresso Powder – The secret ingredient that really unlocks the flavors of the brown sugar and chocolate chips.
 I love this espresso powder from King Arthur linked here.